asadjvd/Kubernetes-Projects/full-stack_chatApp/Kubernetes/README.md

 ### Step 4

 Once PV and PVC are deployed, we deploy the frontend, backend, mongodb deployments and services with a single command shared below along with the screenshot of all the resources manifests used.
 The deployments for each component would be used to manage pods and deployments provide benefits such as easy to scale, pods self-healing and rolling updates.
-Backend service was deployed as the nginx.conf file in frontend had a location (/api) that had a dependancy of backend service at 5001 port.
+Backend service was deployed as the nginx.conf file in frontend had a location (/api) that had a dependency of backend service at 5001 port.
 Frontend service was deployed to ensure internal access to frontend pods.
 MongoDB service was deployed to provide a stable DNS name for DB connectivity.

 ```
 cd /Kubernetes-Projects/full-stack_chatApp/Kubernetes